volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 Issues :

 - wrong music speed on some usb dac
-- some problem to uninstall plugin with armv6 devices
+- some problem to uninstall plugin with armv6 devices if plugin not disabled before uninstall

 Todo